logo

 Operator

 Thank you.
-Our first question is from Sebastiano Petty from JP Morgan.
+Our first question is from Sebastiano Peti from J.P.
+Morgan.
 Please go ahead.

 speaker

-Hi, thank you.
-Mirko, obviously, Ziply, EBITDA, Proforma, or Ziply, that would only constitute a low to mid-single digit percentage of BC's current EBITDA.
-As you think about BC's new, let's call it a US-based strategy, how should we gauge the company's appetite for further M&A in the US long-term?
-How meaningful of a contribution could this US Fiber strategy be to consolidated financials over, call it the medium long-term?
-Maybe said differently, is this a one-off opportunity to pursue high growth assets that just happen to be in the US, or do you think the US could become a more meaningful driver of BCE's growth algorithm over time?
+Hi.
+Thank you.
+Mirko, obviously, you know, Ziply, EBITDA, you know, Proforma or Ziply, that would only constitute call a low to mid single digit percentage of BC's current EBITDA.
+As you think about the BC's new, let's call it a US based strategy, how should we gauge the company's appetite for further M&A in the US long term?
+How meaningful of a contribution could this US fiber strategy be to consolidated financials over call it the medium long term?
+Maybe said differently, is this a one-off opportunity to pursue high-growth assets that just happen to be in the U.S., or do you think the U.S. could become a more meaningful driver of BCE's growth algorithm over time?
 Thank you.

 speaker

 Thank you for the question, Sebastiano.
-So maybe I'll start by basic first principles and then work down to the specific question.
-If you are the highest level, Fiber is at the core of what we do.
-We've turned ourselves into a fiber first company.
-Fiber is superior technology to anything else that's out there and is.
-Sorry about that, if you could hear me, I'll start again, Sebastiano.
+So maybe I'll start by kind of basic first principles and then work down to the specific question.
+At the highest level, fiber is at the core of what we do.
+We've turned ourselves into a fiber-first company.
+Fiber is superior technology to anything else that's out there.
+Sorry about that.
+If you could hear me, I'll start again, Sebastiano.
 I was partially on mute there.
-We're a fiber first company and Fiber is at the heart of what we do and Fiber is the superior technology compared to anything else out there.
-So we start with that premise and we've invested billions in Canada on becoming a fiber first company and you can see it quarter after quarter.
-The performance that we're delivering, including this most recent quarter that we're reporting on in a very, very competitive environment, we're generating 5% internet revenue growth and positive ARPU.
-So it keeps winning.
-And then, based on that, having been and having become a fiber first company, you kind of look at where the growth opportunities are.
-And when we looked at the U.S., like I said on Monday, we're so much further ahead in Canada in terms of how much fiber has been built and in terms of the value being delivered to customers here on a price and value perspective.
-And the U.S. is just behind us.
-So it's a great growth opportunity that's right in our swim lane.
-And so now on Ziply specifically, there is high growth potential within the asset itself, particularly in those kind of IGDP attractive customer kind of states.
-But it also had the Ziply management team has done a tremendous job transforming what was a legacy asset into a modern asset, not just from a fiber network perspective, but how they serve the customer and their IT stack.
+We're a fiber-first company, and fiber is at the heart of what we do, and fiber is the superior technology compared to anything else out there.
+We start with that premise, and we've invested billions in Canada on becoming a fiber-first company, and you can see it quarter after quarter, the performance that we're delivering, including this most recent quarter that we're reporting on in a very, very competitive environment.
+We're generating 5% internet revenue growth and positive ARPU, so it keeps winning, and then Based on that, having become a fiber-first company, you look at where the growth opportunities are.
+When we looked at the U.S., like I said on Monday, we're so much further ahead in Canada in terms of how much fiber has been built. and in terms of the value being delivered to customers here on a price and value perspective.
+And the U.S. is just behind us, so it's a great growth opportunity that's right in our swim lane.
+And so now on Ziply specifically, there is a high growth potential within the asset itself, particularly in those kind of IGDP attractive customer kind of states.
+But it also has, you know, the Ziply management team has done a tremendous job transforming what was a legacy asset into a modern asset, not just from a fiber network perspective, but how they serve the customer and their IT stack.
 So as we look at other opportunities, if other opportunities come up, we'll take a look.
-And what Ziply fiber has built would allow us, if there were other opportunities that came along, to include those within the Ziply fiber platform and be able to kind of consolidate and merge other assets into what Ziply fiber's built in an elegant way.
-So I think all to say if there are other opportunities where we can turbocharge the already high Ziply fiber growth, we'll take a look.
+And what Ziply Fiber has built would allow us, if there were other opportunities that came along, to include those within the Ziply Fiber platform and be able to kind of consolidate and merge other assets into what Ziply Fiber's built in an elegant way.
+So I think all to say, if there are other opportunities where we can turbocharge the already high Ziply Fiber growth, we'll take a look.

 speaker